aridutta2004/Leaf-Detection/README.md

-Plant Disease Classification using CNN
+# 🌿 Plant Disease Classification using CNN

 This project implements a Convolutional Neural Network (CNN) to classify plant diseases using an augmented image dataset.
 The model is trained using TensorFlow and Keras.

+---

-📂 Dataset
+## 📂 Dataset
-The dataset used is the New Plant Diseases Dataset (Augmented), structured into training and validation directories.
-The dataset should be organized as: dataset/
+The dataset used is the **New Plant Diseases Dataset (Augmented)**, structured into training and validation directories.
+The directory structure should look like this: dataset/
 ├── train/
 │   ├── class_1/